HumbertoL/jest-expect-message/README.md

 "TypeError: matcherResult.message is not a function"
 ```

+Version 1.0.4 is fully compatible with `jest-expect-message`.
+Starting in version 1.1.0, I'll start including new features and improvement.s

 If `jest-expect-message` is updated to support Jest 27+, this package will be marked as deprecated.
 </div>